Skip to main content

 Your body’s hormonal balance is a dynamic process, governed by a system known as the Hypothalamic-Pituitary-Gonadal (HPG) axis.
 Think of this as the central command for testosterone production.
 The hypothalamus releases a signal, Gonadotropin-Releasing Hormone (GnRH), which instructs the pituitary gland.

 The pituitary, in turn, releases Luteinizing Hormone (LH), the direct message that tells the Leydig cells in the testes to produce testosterone.
 This system is designed for stability through a delicate feedback mechanism.
-When are adequate, they signal back to the brain to moderate production, maintaining equilibrium.
+When testosterone levels are adequate, they signal back to the brain to moderate production, maintaining equilibrium.

 The Role of Adipose Tissue as an Endocrine Organ